-On July 28, 2021 Citizens entered into a definitive agreement and a plan of merger under which we will acquire all of the outstanding shares of Investors for a combination of stock and cash.
-The acquisition of Investors enhances Citizens' banking franchise, adding an attractive middle market, small business and consumer customer base while building our physical presence in the northeast with the addition of 154 branches located in the greater New York City and Philadelphia metropolitan areas and across New Jersey.
-The merger is expected to close in early second quarter 2022, subject to regulatory approvals and other customary closing conditions.
+On April 6, 2022, Citizens completed the acquisition of all outstanding shares of Investors for a combination of stock and cash.
+The acquisition enhances Citizens' banking franchise, adding an attractive middle market, small business and consumer customer base while building our physical presence in the Mid-Atlantic region with the addition of 154 branches located in the greater New York City and Philadelphia metropolitan areas and across New Jersey.